-The gradually shorter days of fall and the shift to more time indoors can trigger some physiological changes in the brain, which can affect mood.
+Along with the shift to spending more time indoors, the gradually shorter days of fall and winter can trigger some physiological changes in the brain that can affect mood.

-Specifically, less sunlight may cause a drop serotonin, a neurotransmitter (chemical messengers that help the brain to function) which in turn, can trigger low mood.
-While serotonin levels may dip with less exposure to sunlight, many people suffer from low serotonin year round.
+Specifically, less sunlight may cause a drop in the neurotransmitter (chemical messengers that help the brain to function) serotonin, which in turn can initiate low mood.
+While serotonin levels may dip with less exposure to sunlight, many people suffer from low serotonin year-round.

 Serotonin is known as the “don’t worry, be happy” soothing neurotransmitter.
 It plays multiple roles in the brain’s biochemistry and is a critical component in facilitating sustained and deep sleep, maintaining a balanced mood, self-confidence, social engagement, and a healthy appetite.
 Additionally, it helps decrease our worries and concerns and is associated with learning and memory.

-When your serotonin levels are too low (serotonin is, in large part, inhibitory to your brain), your brain starts to over-fire and you are likely to be irritable, anxious, and perceive the world as unfriendly.
+When your serotonin levels are too low you’re more likely to become irritable, anxious, and perceive the world as unfriendly.
 You may feel depressed, pessimistic, and have irregular appetite and sleep.

 If you find yourself worried, rigid, having low mood or energy, or experiencing poor sleep, you may have a serotonin issue.
 Try one of these strategies to increase your serotonin levels:

 - Exercise is a serotonin intervention – it boosts serotonin in your brain.
-The more you exercise the more serotonin you have available in your system.
-In fact, multiple research studies have demonstrated that exercise is at least equally effective at increasing available serotonin as serotonin-enhancing medications are, and in some cases exercise is more effective.
+Multiple research studies have demonstrated that exercise is at least equally effective at increasing available serotonin as serotonin-enhancing medications are, and in some cases exercise is more effective.

-- As much as 95 percent of the serotonin in your body is produced in your gut, so strategies designed to optimize gut production of serotonin could certainly go a long way toward optimizing your mental health.
+- Much of the serotonin in your body is produced in your gut, so strategies designed to optimize gut production of serotonin could certainly go a long way toward optimizing your mental health.
 Make sure you are taking a quality probiotic, properly hydrating, and eating a brain-healthy diet.

-- Natural supplements such as saffron, 5-HTP, Vitamins B6 and B12, and Folate can help to support healthy serotonin levels.
-Serotonin Mood Support was created specifically to provide multiple mechanisms to promote healthy serotonin levels in the brain, naturally.
+- Dietary supplements that provide vitamins B6, B12, and folate, as well as concentrates of saffron, can help support healthy serotonin levels.
+BrainMD’s Serotonin Mood Support was created specifically to promote multiple brain mechanisms that maintain healthy serotonin levels in the brain.

 Latest posts by BrainMD Life